Electrical Utility Lineworker Program FAQ

 Where can I get the application?

 The application will be available at the next information session.
 Information sessions are typically held yearly in February or March, unless otherwise announced.
+You must come to an information session in order to receive an application for the program.

 How can I find out about the information sessions?